 Report says “keep the wetlands”.

-(Both this article and the subsequent “Counterpoint” have been modified as a result of complaints to the CBC Ombudsman regarding inaccuracies in the stories.
+(Both this article and the subsequent “Counterpoint” have been modified as a result of complaints by Robert Muir (P Eng) to the Radio-Canada Ombudsman regarding inaccuracies in the stories.
 The ombudsman has ruled in favour of the complainant.
-Certain statements relating to rainfall amounts and the so-called 100 year events deemed to be inaccurate or irrelevant to the story have been removed and/or replaced.
+Certain statements relating to increased rainfall amounts and the so-called 100 year events deemed by the complainant to be inaccurate or irrelevant to the story have been removed and/or replaced.
 Information from Environment Canada has been added to indicate their statistics show no increase in rainfall or extreme rain events beyond “normal” variations.
-A link to the Ontario Society of Professional Engineers and their open letter to the Financial Post in response to the Intact Report have been added.
-These Changes to the original story have been made on Jan 29, 2019 to comply with the ombudsman’s decision available HERE . )

 A recent study by the Intact Centre at the University of Waterloo in Ontario contends that an increase in rainfall due to climate change combined with a number of other factors, has resulted in a significant increase in insurance damage claims.